Finder: Searching for Files

 composer require nette/utils

-The examples assume an alias has been created:
+The examples assume the following class alias has been created:

 use Nette\Utils\Finder;

-First, let's see how you can use Nette\Utils\Finder to list the file names with the extensions .txt and .md in the current directory:
+First, let's see how you can use Nette\Utils\Finder to list the names of files with the extensions .txt and .md in the current directory:

 foreach (Finder::findFiles(['*.txt', '*.md']) as $name => $file) {